/7 min read

 What is Octal?
 The Base-8 Number System Explained

-Octal may be the most underrated number system in computing.
-It powers Unix file permissions, appears in programming language literals, and provides an elegant bridge between binary and human-readable numbers.
+Octal is one of the most practical number systems in computing.
+It powers Unix file permissions, appears in programming language literals, and gives humans a compact way to read groups of binary bits.

 What is Octal?

-In computing, octal numbers are typically prefixed with a 0 or 0o to distinguish them from decimal.
+In computing, octal values are often written with a 0o prefix so they are not confused with decimal numbers.
 For example, 0o17 in octal equals 15 in decimal.

 How Octal Works

-Like any positional system, each digit's value depends on its position.
-In decimal, positions represent powers of 10.
-In octal, positions represent powers of 8:
+Like any positional number system, each digit gets its value from its position.
+In octal, the positions are powers of 8:

 PositionPower of 8Decimal Value